skittlexyz/skittlexyz/README.md

   🔰 Hello World!
 </h2>

-My name is Moisés (or Moses for the english speakers) and i'm a programmer entering the development world now, my strong point is webdevelopment and embedded systems.
-I like to work and team and to create minimalist but functional designs.
+My name is Moisés (or Moses for the english speakers) and i'm a programmer entering the development world now, my strong point is web development and embedded systems.
+I like to work in team and to create minimalist but functional designs.

 <h2>
   🔰 Technologies i use!